acados/acados/docs/embedded_workflow/index.md

 5. Save the dSPACE Makefile.

 ### Step 5: Compile your dSPACE Simulink model for dSPACE
-In order to compile your dSPACE Simulink model `'dSPACE_Model_Name'.slx` use the `rtwbuild` command in Matlab or press Ctrl+B in Simulink.
+In order to compile your dSPACE Simulink model `'dSPACE_Model_Name'.slx` use the `rtwbuild` command in MATLAB or press Ctrl+B in Simulink.
 The Makefile should now integrate all the necessary files for the compilation of the `acados` S-Functions.

 ## dSPACE DS1401 and DS1403
 Here, an alternative workflow for the deployment of `acados` on a dSPACE Platform is described.
-This has been successfully tested with Matlab / Simulink R2018b on the DS1401 MicroAutobox-II (MABX2) and the DS1403 MicroAutobox-III (MABX3).
+This has been successfully tested with MATLAB / Simulink R2018b on the DS1401 MicroAutobox-II (MABX2) and the DS1403 MicroAutobox-III (MABX3).

 With some adaptation this method could also work with different dSPACE Platforms.
 ### Prerequisites
 - you were able to install `acados` and dSPACE on your system
 - you were able to generate S-Functions with acados, which also work in your Simulink simulation `'Simulation_Model_Name'.slx`.
-Thus, you have a folder `c_generated_code` with your S-Functions, a `make_sfun.m` Matlab script (and a `make_sfun_sim.m` script, if needed) and the corresponding C files.
+Thus, you have a folder `c_generated_code` with your S-Functions, a `make_sfun.m` MATLAB script (and a `make_sfun_sim.m` script, if needed) and the corresponding C files.
 - you have prepared a Simulink model with the name `'dSPACE_Model_Name'.slx`, which does not contain the S-Functions yet and you were able to compile it for your dSPACE Platform.
 - your dSPACE installation, and your project folder, do not contain spaces in their paths (all the paths you will use in the next steps should not contain any space).
 It is usually sufficient to copy-paste the compiler folder to a new one without spaces in it, without re-installing the whole dSPACE software suite)